bothzoli/ABAP-IoC-Container/article/article.md

 Objects can be registered in two ways into the container.
 Simply by their name (`register` method), or by an instance (`register_instance`).

-The `register` method will simply create a mapping between an interface name and a class name.
+The `register` method will create a mapping between an interface name and a class name.
 Whenever this interface is requested from the container, it will assume that an instance of the registered class should be created.

-The `register` method also does some checks about the registered class to see wether it can be instantiated by the IoC container.
+The `register` method will also do some checks for the registered class to see wether it can be instantiated, namely:
-It checks:

 - If the class is `CREATE PUBLIC` or friends with the container
 - If the class is instantiatable (i.e. not an abstract class)